Birational Kleinian groups: Birational Kleinian groups are elementary

 \subsubsection{Toric subgroup}

-A valuation on the function field $\CC(Y)=\CC(x,y)$ is a $\ZZ$-valued function $v$ on $\CC(Y)^*$ such that \begin{enumerate} \item $v(a)=0$ for any $a\in\CC^*$; \item $v(PQ)=v(P)+v(Q)$ and $v(P+Q)\geq \min (v(P),v(Q))$ for any $P,Q\in \CC(Y)^*$; \item $v(\CC(Y)^*)=\ZZ$. \end{enumerate} The elements of $\CC(Y)^*$ with valuations $\geq 0$ together with $0$ form the valuation ring $A_v$; those with valuations $>0$ form a maximal ideal $M_v$.
+The function field $\CC(Y)$ is isomorphic to $\CC(x,y)$ as $Y$ is rational.
+A valuation on $\CC(Y)$ is a $\ZZ$-valued function $v$ on $\CC(Y)^*$ such that \begin{enumerate} \item $v(a)=0$ for any $a\in\CC^*$; \item $v(PQ)=v(P)+v(Q)$ and $v(P+Q)\geq \min (v(P),v(Q))$ for any $P,Q\in \CC(Y)^*$; \item $v(\CC(Y)^*)=\ZZ$. \end{enumerate} The elements of $\CC(Y)^*$ with valuations $\geq 0$ together with $0$ form the valuation ring $A_v$; those with valuations $>0$ form a maximal ideal $M_v$.
 If the residue field $A_v/M_v$ has transcendence degree $1$ over $\CC$, then $v$ is called a \emph{divisorial valuation}.
 The set of divisorial valuations is in bijection with the set of irreducible hypersurfaces in all birational models of $Y$ (cf. \cite{SZ75}).
 If $v_E$ is the divisorial valuation associated with an irreducible hypersurface $E$ in some birational model of $Y$, then for any $P\in\CC(Y)^*$ the value $v_E(P)$ is the vanishing order of $P$ along $E$.
 We can identify $\Bir(Y)$ with the group of automorphisms of $\CC(Y)$.
 Thus $\Bir(Y)$ acts on the set of valuations by precomposition.
 It preserves the subset of divisorial valuations.